 Code 93 barcodes are used in logistics to identify packages in retail inventory, label electronic components, and even provide supplementary delivery information for the Canadian Post.
 Like Code 39, Code 93 barcodes come with full ASCII support.
 Along with enabling additional security within the code itself, the high density and compact size of Code 93s make them around 25% shorter than barcodes produced in Code 39.

 Learn more about Code 93 barcodes on the Scandit Blog.

 Codabar barcodes are used by logistics and healthcare professionals, including U.S. blood banks, FedEx, photo labs and libraries.
 Their main benefit is that they’re easy to print and can be produced by any impact style printer—even a typewriter.
 Therefore, users can create many Codabar codes using consecutive numbers without the use of a computer.
 Codabar is a discrete, self-checking symbology that encodes up to 16 different characters with an additional 4 start/stop characters.

 Variations: Codeabar, Ames Code, NW-7, Monarch, Code 2 of 7, Rationalized Codabar, ANSI/AIM BC3-1995, USD-4

 Industry: Logistics, Healthcare and Education

-GS1 DataBar barcodes (formerly known as Reduced Space Symbology) are used by retail outlets to identify consumer coupons, produce, and perishables, as well as small objects in the healthcare industry.
+GS1 DataBar barcodes (formerly known as Reduced Space Symbology) are used by retail outlets to identify consumer coupons, produce and perishables, as well as small objects in the healthcare industry.
 They are more compact than typical consumer-facing barcodes.
-GS1 DataBar was introduced in 2001 and became the mandated barcode type for retail coupons in the US.
+GS1 DataBar was introduced in 2001 and has become the mandated barcode type for retail coupons in the U.S.